Spatio-temporal model via Locally Adaptive Regression Splines: Additional numerical results

 \subsection{Comparison of Estimated SST functions}

 In this section, we delve into the comprehensive results of the Real Data example discussed in Section \ref{Real-data-ex}.
-We closely analyzed the estimated SST functions produced by $K$-NN-FL and MARS, noting that both methods exhibited superior performance in the real data application, as suggested by \Cref{RdTable}.

-In Region $\mathbb{I}$, shown in \Cref{Comp-R1}, the two functions appear to be quite similar.
-This is consistent with the outcomes in \Cref{RdTable}, where the performances of both $K$-NN-FL and MARS were very similar across the evaluated months.
-The contrast becomes more pronounced in Region $\mathbb{III}$, see Figure \ref{Comp-R3}.
-However, it is for Region $\mathbb{II}$, as showcased in \Cref{Comp-R2}, where the disparity in the estimated SST functions becomes most evident.
-This finding aligns with \Cref{RdTable}, indicating a more regular and significant difference in the prediction error of $K$-NN-FL and MARS for this particular Region.
+We closely analyzed the estimated SST functions produced by $K$-NN-FL and MARS, noting that both methods exhibited superior performance in the real data application, as suggested by Table \ref{RdTable}.
+In Region $\mathbb{I}$, shown in Figure \ref{Comp-R1}, the two functions appear to be quite similar.
+This is consistent with the outcomes in Table \ref{RdTable}, where the performances of both $K$-NN-FL and MARS were very similar across the evaluated months.
+The contrast becomes more pronounced in Region $\mathbb{III}$.
+However, it is for Region $\mathbb{II}$, as showcased in Figure \ref{Comp-R2}, where the disparity in the estimated SST functions becomes most evident.
+This finding aligns with Table \ref{RdTable}, indicating a more regular and significant difference in the MSE of $K$-NN-FL and MARS for this particular Region.